Sit stand desks - OHS information sheet

 - stand for phone calls

-- walk to colleagues desk instead of phoning or emailing
+- walk to colleagues' desks to speak instead of phoning or emailing them

 - use height adjustable desks

 - use a headset or speaker during phone calls enabling standing